RichardLangner/MultiTapButton/README.md

 </ul>
 </strong>

+## WHY DO I NEED IT?
+At at absolute minimum, it saves you writing debounce code.<br>
+It's ideal for any device using single or multi-taps, or perhaps a 10 second press to reboot a device.
+Or all of the above.

 ## DEFINING A BUTTON
 If you have a button (e.g. an active LOW switch) which pulls GPIO2 LOW when pressed, and you want to declare it as <strong>'button1'</strong> you can use <br>
 `MultiTapButton button1(2,LOW);`